Many-body correlations for nuclear physics across scales: from nuclei to quark-gluon plasmas to hadron distributions: Correlations from the QGP to the colliding nuclei

 where from now on I denote by $\xi_i$ the transverse coordinate of nucleon $i$ within the nucleus.
 The saturation scale obtained through the IP-Sat model remains to a good approximation proportional such a superposition.
-To achieve the same scaling as in Eq.~(\ref{eq:glasm}), where $g({\bf x})$ is replaced by the average nuclear profile, one can take the energy density in an individual event equal to the product of nuclear profiles, as in lower panels of Fig.~\ref{fig:1},
+To achieve the scaling of Eq.~(\ref{eq:glasm}) where $g({\bf x})$ is replaced by the average nuclear profile, one can take the energy density in an event equal to a product, as done in the lower panels of Fig.~\ref{fig:1},

 where dimensionful constants are absorbed in the functions $t({\bf x})$ and $t^\prime ({\bf x})$.
-This is essentially a modified binary collision scaling where the amount of deposited energy depends on the degree of overlap of the colliding nucleons.
-This prescription corresponds to the so-called IP-Jazma model \cite{Nagle:2018ybc}, and I shall follow it as well in this manuscript.
+This is a modified binary collision scaling where the amount of deposited energy depends on the degree of overlap of the colliding nucleons.
+This prescription is also called IP-Jazma model \cite{Nagle:2018ybc}, and I shall follow it in this manuscript.
 In terms of global collision geometry properties at $\tau=0^+$, it provides a good approximation of the IP-Glasma implementation \cite{Snyder:2020rdy}.
 Equation~(\ref{eq:jazma}) defines in a sense the simplest, realistic parametrization of high-energy nuclear collisions.